 The on-campus portion takes a month to complete.
-The online portion includes 60 lessons which can be completed virtually whenever students want.
+The online portion includes 60 lessons that can be completed virtually whenever students want.
 The courses have an exam at the end, which can be completed immediately after finishing the course or at another time.

 The online courses for the heavy equipment training programs familiarize students with principles of heavy equipment operating.
 This includes terminology and safety equipment for the different equipment.
 Students also learn basic procedures, which they expand upon in the month-long resident-training program.
 Online modules cover: